How to Detect Network Dependence in Latent Factor Models? A Bias-Corrected CD Test: Introduction

-In a recent paper \cite{juodis2021incidental} (JR) show that the application of the CD test proposed by \cite{pesaran2004general,pesaran2015testing} \footnote{For a published version of \cite{pesaran2004general} see \cite{pesaran2021general}.} to residuals from panels with latent factors is invalid and can result in over-rejection of the null of error cross-sectional independence.
-They propose a randomized $CD$ test statistic as a solution.
+One standard test for error cross-sectional independence is the CD test proposed by \cite{pesaran2004general,pesaran2021general}, which has been further developed.
+For example, \cite{hsiao2012diagnostic} apply the CD test to panel data models with limited dependent variables, while \cite{pesaran2015testing} uses it to test weak error cross-sectional dependence in large panels.
+In a recent paper \cite{juodis2022incidental} (JR) show that the application of the CD test to the residuals from panels with latent factors is invalid and can result in over-rejection of the null of error cross-sectional independence.\footnote{In the empirical finance literature \cite{gagliardini2019diagnostic} propose a diagnostic criterion to check if the errors from a (strong) factor model are weakly correlated or contain missing strong factor(s).
+These authors do not propose a test of cross-sectional error dependence but focus on the detection of potentially omitted strong factors in asset pricing models.} They propose a randomized CD test statistic as a solution.
 Their proposed test is constructed in two steps.
-First, they multiply the residuals from panel regressions with independent randomized weights to obtain their $CD_{W}$ statistic, which will have a zero mean by construction.
-In this way they avoid the over-rejection problem of the $CD$ test, but by the very nature of the randomization process they recognize that the $CD_{W}$ test will lack power.
-To overcome the problem of lack of power, JR modify the $CD_{W}$ test statistic by adding to it a screening component proposed by \cite{fan2015power} which is expected to tend to zero with probability approaching one under the null hypothesis, but to diverge at a reasonably fast rate under the alternative.
-This further modification of $CD_{W}$ test is denoted by $CD_{W+}$.
-Accordingly, it is presumed that the $CD_{W+}$ test can overcome both over-rejection and the low power problems.
+First, they multiply the residuals from panel regressions with independent randomized weights to obtain their CD$_{W}$ statistic, which will have a zero mean by construction.
+In this way they avoid the over-rejection problem of the CD test, but by the very nature of the randomization process they recognize that the CD$_{W}$ test will lack power.
+To overcome the problem of lack of power, JR modify the CD$_{W}$ test statistic by adding to it a screening component proposed by \cite{fan2015power} which is expected to tend to zero with probability approaching one under the null hypothesis, but to diverge at a reasonably fast rate under the alternative.
+This further modification of the CD$_{W}$ test is denoted by CD$_{W+}$.
+Accordingly, it is presumed that the CD$_{W+}$ test can overcome both over-rejection and the low power problems.
 However, JR do not provide a formal proof establishing conditions under which the screening component tends to zero under the null and diverges sufficiently fast under alternatives, including spatial or network dependence type alternatives.
-Using theoretical results established by \cite{bailey2019multiple} for correlation coefficients we show that the screening component in JR need not converge to zero.
-Also, our Monte Carlo simulations show that the $CD_{W+}$ test tends to over-reject when the errors are non-Gaussain and $n>>T$,\footnote{The experiments under non-Gaussian errors continue to satisfy JR's moment condition (specified in their Assumption 1) since the errors are generated as chi-squared variates.} and seems to lack power under spatial alternatives, which is likely to be particularly important in empirical applications.
+Also, our Monte Carlo simulations show that the CD$_{W+}$ test tends to over-reject when the errors are non-Gaussian and $n>>T$, and lacks power under spatial and network alternatives, which is likely to be particularly important in empirical applications.